ishangupta3/CinemaNet/README.md

 ## The Labels

 The CinemaNet project aims to make a quasi `knowledge graph` of visual concepts useful to cinematographers, photographers, artists, designs, illustrators - and as such has labels ranging from composition theory to shot locations.
-The first round of label concents and categories is meant to provide an immediately helpful set of concentz and provide a baseline for the future.
-Note our labels use a reverse DNS - where top level naming helps to provide context for the label context / concept.
+The first round of label concents and categories is meant to provide an immediately helpful set of concepts and provide a baseline for the future.
+Note our label naming scheme uses a reverse DNS system - where top level naming helps to provide context for interpreting categories, concepts and sub-concepts.

 See <a href="https://github.com/Synopsis/CinemaNet/edit/master/Labels.md">Labels.md</a> for a list of categories and their concepts.